microsoft/coyote/docs/index.md

 Coyote does not require that a team starts from scratch and rebuilds their system.
 Coyote uses binary rewriting during test time to take control of the concurrency in your _unmodified_ code.
 For advanced users, Coyote also provides a powerful in-memory actor and state machine programming model that allows you to build reliable concurrent systems from the ground up.
-This programming models offers convenient ways to program at a high-level of abstraction.
+This programming model allows you to program at a high-level of abstraction.
 Coyote actors are built using asynchronous C# APIs, supported by a lightweight runtime, making it easy to program efficient non-blocking code.